Universal Credit can help you to pay your rent and certain service charges if you rent your home from the Housing Executive or a housing association.

 Many people think that Northern Ireland doesn’t have the bedroom tax, but that’s not strictly true.
 The amount of benefit help you get towards your rent will be affected by the bedroom tax, but in many cases you will get an extra payment to cover what you have lost.

 You may be entitled to an extra payment to cover the amount of UC you lose because of the bedroom tax.
-However, these payments are set to stop in March 2020.
-So, if you think you can show that you need the extra bedroom, you should speak to an adviser now.

 You could lose this extra payment if you move to another social tenancy and still have too many bedrooms.